-KEY SKILLS AND ATTRIBUTES OF A BROOKSWOOD GRADUATE
+KEY SKILLS AND ATTRIBUTES OF AN ALDERGROVE COMMUNITY SECONDARY GRADUATE

-After asking Brookswood staff, about 300 students, and parents, we have come up with 5 key skills and 5 key attributes/characteristics that we want every one of our students to have developed by the time they graduate from Brookswood.
-We believe that these 10 skills and attributes/characteristics are important because they will help every one of our students be successful in life beyond Brookswood, as good people, citizens, and contributors to society; they will also open up opportunities for you for the rest of your life.
-We want these 10 key skills and attributes to be the GOALS of what we do at Brookswood in everything we do, as both staff and students.
-Here are the key skills and attributes, along with some definitions that staff came up with to help make sense of them:
+We have identified 5 key skills and 5 key attributes/characteristics that we want every one of our students to have developed by the time they graduate from ACSS.
+We believe that these 10 skills and attributes/characteristics are important because they will help every one of our students be successful in life beyond ACSS, as good people, citizens, and contributors to society; they will also open up opportunities for you for the rest of your life.